tkuenneth/souffleur_server/docs/install.md

 *Souffleur* consists of two parts:

-1. You use the **mobile app** to flip through slides.
+1. The **mobile app**: you'll be using it to flip through slides.
 When you press its *next page* button, the app sends a command to the **Souffleur server**
-- The **Souffleur server** runs on your laptop.
+2. The **Souffleur server**: it runs on your laptop.
 It receives commands from the **mobile app** and instructs the operating system of your laptop to send key strokes to the topmost window.
 If this is your presentation software, this will flip the slides.

 ## Download and install